Objectivity in quantum measurement: Quantum measurements with two or more observers

-where $|s,d_{s}\rangle=|s\rangle\otimes|d_{s}\rangle.$ The above separable state implements a quantum measurement with the help of environment $E$.
-Usually, we do not need to require the states $\{|d_{s}\rangle|s=1,2,\dots\}$ being orthogonal with each other.
-One could distinguish the systems states $\{|s\rangle|s=1,2,\dots,l\}$ so long as $\langle d_{s'}|d_{s}\rangle\neq1$, i.e, the observer's corresponding states are not identical.
-Of course, an ideal quantum measurement requires the observer's final states to be orthogonal, guaranteeing the objectivity of obtained results (we will prove this point in the following).
+The above is a sketchy description of the implementation of quantum measurement with the help of environment $E$.
+It is pointed out that one does not need to require the orthogonality among the device states $\{|\mathsf{d}_{n}\rangle\}$ to distinguish the system states $\{|\mathsf{s}_{n}\rangle\}$.
+But an ideal quantum measurement will require the orthogonality among the device states.
+We will return to this topic later.

-It is noticed from Eq.\,(\ref{eq:Psi_t}) that when $\{|d_{s}\rangle|s=1,2,\dots\}$ as $\{|e_{s}\rangle|s=1,2,\dots\}$ well as are orthogonal with each other, we can not mathematically distinguishes between the observers and environment since it displays a permutation symmetry for $|d_{s}\rangle$ and $|e_{s}\rangle$ exchange with each other.
-Thus the current decoherence approach does not clearly claim what is the boundaries among observer and the environment.
-With this consideration, we can replace the environment with an extra observer $D'$.
-Actually, Zurek has stressed many times that the environment in the decoherence approach has been recognized as a witness of the measurement, which essentially plays the role of another measuring device or observer; an large environment with redundancy of degrees of freedom can be divided into several portions, which could be regarded as observers.
+It is noticed from Eq.\,(\ref{eq:Psi_t}) that when $\{|\mathsf{d}_{n}\rangle\}$ and $\{|\mathsf{E}_{n}\rangle\}$ are both orthogonal vector sets, from mathematical point of view, the distinction between the observer and the environment is just nominal.
+Indeed, as far as the measurement of the system state is concerned, here the state $|\Phi_{2}\rangle$ enjoys a symmetry with respect to the exchange between $|\mathsf{d}_{n}\rangle$ and $|\mathsf{E}_{n}\rangle$.
+Thus boundary between the observer and the environment is not inherent in the current decoherence approach.
+It has been stressed by Zurek that in the decoherence approach the environment has been recognized as a witness of the measurement, it essentially plays the role of another measuring device or observer, and a large environment with redundancy of degrees of freedom can be divided into several portions, which could be regarded as observers \cite{ollivier_objective_2004}.

-With the above considerations we can define the quantum measurement with two or more observers where the total system is made up of a system $S$ and two observers $D$ and $D'$.
-Let $|d_{s}\rangle$ $(|d_{s}'\rangle)$ for $s=1,2,...,l(l'$) forms a basis of\emph{ $D$} ($D'$) space of the observer $1(2)$.
-Then a two observer-quantum measurement is implement by a tripartite decomposition
+It is thus not unnatural if we replace the environment with another observer and consider a scheme of quantum measurement with two observers.
+In this scheme, the total system is made up of a system $S$ and two observers $D$ and $D'$.
+These two observers can be also regarded as two fractions in the frame of quantum Darwinism.
+Let $\{|\mathsf{d}_{n}\rangle\}$ and $\{|\mathsf{d}_{n}'\rangle\}$ be two bases of the state spaces of $D$ and $D'$ respectively.
+The quantum measurement is then implemented through a tripartite decomposition